 Subcontractor management processes and benefits

 There are many tasks involved with building a home.
-Framing, painting and installing flooring are just a few of the jobs that benefit from a specialist.
+Framing, hanging drywall, painting and installing flooring are just a few of the jobs that benefit from a specialist.

 In most cases, as a custom home builder, you don’t pay benefits to a subcontractor to complete this type of work done.
 However, you still have project management issues to consider.
 You need to have clearly written terms and conditions that govern scope of work, safety standards, change orders, compensation and worker protections for your construction project.